 Additionally, even if an environment will be migrated in a cutover fashion, but the source AD is large, complex and in relatively good state, it may not make sense to go through the effort to recreate everything in Azure.

 This is where Nerdio Hybrid Active Directory™ comes in.
 Nerdio fully automates the extension of an existing AD into Azure, and allows VMs to move from the on-premises environment to Azure without the need to rejoin a new AD domain.
 It also allows existing user accounts to be entitled to resources in Azure without the need to re-create the user object or even reset the password.

 Extending AD into Azure allows the Nerdio Admin Portal to see into the existing Active Directory, manage user objects, and assign virtual desktops – all without any changes to the existing environment.
 Once the AD is extended from the existing environment to Azure, it spans both locations and allows seamless movement of servers from one to the other.

 Once the migration process is complete and you want to convert the Azure environment to be Pure Cloud and not Hybrid Active Directory, FSMO roles can be transitioned from the on-premises domain controllers to the new domain controller VM in Nerdio.
 The existing AD VMs can be de-provisioned.

-Active Directory is an important consideration in any cloud migration project, and there are options and features in Nerdio to enable almost any scenario.
+Active Directory is an important consideration in any cloud migration project, and there are tools, options and features in Nerdio to enable almost any scenario.
 With over a thousand cloud deployments and migrations under our belt, we’ve seen it all.
 If you'd like to see how Nerdio for Azure works for yourself, you can start a free trial whenever you'd like - no credit card necessary.